taskiq-python/taskiq/docs/guide/scheduling-tasks.md

 # Scheduling tasks

 Sometimes you may want to execute some tasks according to some schedule.
-For example, you want to call a function every day at 2 pm.
+For example, you maybe want to call a function every day at 2 pm.

-It's easy to do with taskiq.
+That's not a problem if you use taskiq.
 We have primitives that can help you to solve your problems.

 Let's imagine we have a module, as shown below, and we want to execute the `heavy_task` every 5 minutes.
 What should we do?